eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-22-make-event-info-available/README.md

 A small extension will be added to the Tractus-X connector which subscribes to all internal events and publishes the information directly to an OpenTelemetry collector instance via http.
-The extension can be switched of by configuration.
+The extension can be switched off/on via configuration.
 By default it is disabled.

 ## Rationale

 The Tractus-X connector has an embedded event mechanism that informs potential listeners about specific incidents, like finalized contract negotiations or ongoing transfers.
-It should be possible to forward these events to logging & monitorings stacks to provide the information for further processing, e.g., for metric calculation or dashboards.
+It should be possible to forward these events to a monitoring stack to provide the information for further processing, e.g., for metric calculation or dashboards.
 Using an OpenTelemetry collector instance is also agnostic to the concrete logging & monitoring stack used.